MaJerle/stm32-usart-uart-dma-rx-tx/README.md

     - C: Interrupt service routine is executed for every received character
     - C: May decrease system performance if interrupts are triggered for every character for high-speed baudrates
 - DMA mode
-    - DMA is used to transfer data from USART RX data register to user memory on hardware level.
-No application interaction is needed at this point except processing received data by application once necessary
+    - DMA is used to transfer data from the USART RX data register to user memory at the hardware level.
+No application interaction is needed at this point except for processing received data by the application when necessary
     - P: Transfer from USART peripheral to memory is done on hardware level without CPU interaction
-    - P: Can work very easily with operating systems
+    - P: Works well with operating systems
     - P: Optimized for highest baudrates `> 1Mbps` and low-power applications
     - P: In case of big bursts of data, increasing data buffer size can improve functionality
     - C: Number of bytes to transfer must be known in advance by DMA hardware